Financial Aid

 Financial aid application time is coming.
 And many families worry about completing the applications.
 But if your family prepares now, you'll set yourself up for success.
 Follow our easy instructions and in just half an hour, you'll have peace of mind going into the financial aid application season.

 2. Register for your FSA ID at studentaid.gov/fsa-id.
-Although you won't be able to start completing the FAFSA until October 1, you can jumpstart the process now by signing up for your FSA ID, which will serve as your official electronic signature on the FAFSA.
-All you need to get started is your Social Security Number, date of birth, full name, and your address.
+Although you won't be able to start completing the FAFSA until October 1 (or December 2023 if you are completing the 2024-25 FAFSA), you can jumpstart the process now by signing up for your FSA ID, which will serve as your official electronic signature on the FAFSA.
+All you need to get an FSA ID is your Social Security number, date of birth, full name, and your address.
 The student and one parent will each need their own separate FSA ID, and once you have it set up, you'll use the same FSA ID each year when you renew your FAFSA.
 So write it down in a safe place!
+Note that you'll need to get your FSA ID a few days before you plan to start your FAFSA.
 Estimate: 5 minutes.

 3. Gather your financial paperwork.
-One of the most useful references when you're filling out your financial aid applications will be your tax returns from two years prior.
-If you don't know where your family's federal tax forms are, now is the time to start looking for them.
-Put them in a place where you can easily find them with your most recent asset statements.
+One of the most useful references when you're filling out your financial aid applications will be your most recent asset statements.
+Put them in a place where you can easily find them.
 Estimate: 10 minutes.

-If you want a more detailed walk-through of the financial aid process, be sure to view our College Financing webinar.
+If you want a more detailed walk-through of the financial aid process, be sure to view our Financial Aid 10 webinar.